 - Mosquito repellent cream

 - Basic first aid kit in case of emergency

 - Sleeping bag for camping

-- Rehydration salts/electrolytes: Dehydration at high altitude is likely.
+- Rehydration salts/electrolytes: Dehydration at high altitudes is likely.

 - Trek route map

 - Snacks: The price increases at a high altitude so carry your hiking snacks.